tangshuang/tyshemo/docs/factory.md

 You can override the methods for meta generators by hooks functions, they are:

-- entry(Entries, data, parent): ModelClass // choose which Model to use
+- select(Entries, data, parent): ModelClass // choose which Model to use
 - instance(ChoosedModel, data, options): Model // how to initailize the Model
 - adapt(Entries, data, parent): boolean // determine the given data whether adapt to the give Model, if false, the data will be dropped
 - transport(childModel, parentModel) // do only once when child model initialized, you can assign parent's properties value to child inside, so that the child model can inherit some properties value from parent